mhayashi1120/Emacs-image-archive/README.md

 # image-archive.el

-Image thumbnails in archive file
+Image thumbnails in archive file with non-blocking

 ## Install: